 6. Figs. 2, 3, 4, 5, 6, 7, 8: Need to show significance by using hatch or shading only significant area for IE-CSM difference.
 Also depending on the argument, showing the evolutions of time series for certain physical quantities (e.g. NH and SH sea ice extent, Maximum Atlantic Meridional Overturning Circulation strength at 30^oN) will be necessary to prove the mean states are significantly different.

 Response: Done as suggested.
-We assessed the statistical significance of the changes and redraw figs. 4-6, 8-12.
+We assessed the statistical significance of the changes and redrew figs. 4-6, 8-12.

 The evolutions of time series for surface air temperature (Figure 4a), net downward surface radiation (Figure 7a), surface latent heat flux (Figure 7b), surface sensible heat flux (Figure 7c), solar penetration at the bottom of the mixed layer (Figure 7d), and the AMOC (Figure 12a) are examined in the revised manuscript in Section 4.